The Solidarity and Sustainable Development Fund for Water, known as the "Water Fund": Lyon showing solidarity

 Please note, in order to apply to the Solidarity and Sustainable Development Fund for Water, all the documents sent must be written in French..

-These projects have helped provide water and sanitation for over one million four hundred sixty thousand beneficiaries.
+These projects have helped provide water and sanitation for over one million eight hundred sixty-two thousand beneficiaries.